Improve the performance of your document processing model

 • Documents that have different layouts should go into different collections when you upload samples for training.

 • If the document processing model is extracting values from neighboring fields from the one you want the model to extract, edit the model and tag adjacent values that are being picked up incorrectly as being different fields.
-By doing this, the model will better learn the boundaries for each field.
+By doing this, the model better learns the boundaries for each field.

 See also